-Subject to the approval of the Presbytery, the (Session, or Congregation, or Session on benaif of the congregation) of Cnurch in earnestly calls in the discharge of your duty, all proper s from worldly care and avocations, we her upport, encouragement and obed reby promise and oblige ourselve earnestly calls in our congregation, promising you, ience in the Lord.
-That you may be free s to provide you with the following: Annual Cash Salary & Housing Allowand The amount/portion dedicated to hou Minister and approved by the Session new position and shall be reviewed p using allowance will be determine in before employment with the ch ed by the Primary Benefits Social Security/Medicare Allowance Medical Insurance &/or Medicare Su Retirement Savings: % of salar Long Term Disability Insurance: end Life Insurance: amount equal to Equity Allowance if Minister living in Other upplement Insurance (specific \$ ry + housing ough to replace% of salary + x (salary + housing) \$ Secondary Benefits Dental Insurance Vision Insurance Long Term Care Insurance \$ \$ \$ Temporary Benefits Relocation expenses reimbursed up t Other \$ \$ Miscellaneous Paid Leaves per year.
-(Ar Vacation days Educational Leave days Sabbatical Leave accrual days Sick Leave Paternity Leave Funeral Leave days days days Any reimbursement of reasonable and ne Accountable Reimbursement Plan, with a a maximum amount specified in t he annual church budget.
-I, having moderated the f Church Order and the persons v gational) meeting which extended a call tify the call has been made in all respects who signed the call were authorized to do (Check if applicable) Authority to a congregational meeting on ed by the Congregation to the Session at a Meeting Moderator (sign) Print name Position Phone or e- mail Date of Meeting Vote: # Yes = # No = Minister-Elect (sign) Print name
+Subject to the approval of the Prese on behalf of the congregation) of, you,, to undertake the office of overy, the (Session, or Congrego ition, or Session on behalf of the congregation) of Church in · earnestly calls you,, to undertake the office of / 1 1 1 . in our congregation, j promising you, in the discharge of your duty, all proper support, encou from worldly care and avocations, we hereby promise and oblige ourselves to provide you with the f ollowing: Annual Cash Salary & Housing Allowance, paid The amount/portion dedicated to housing allowance Minister and approved by the Session before empl new position and shall be reviewed prior to each f ce will be determined by loyment with the church y the \$ Primary Benefits Social Security/Medicare Allowance:% of Medical Insurance &/or Medicare Supplement Ins Retirement Savings:% of salary + housing Long Term Disability Insurance: enough to replac Life Insurance: amount equal to x (salary + Equity Allowance if Minister living in a manse Other surance (specific \$ am ce% of salary + hou \$ \$ \$ \$ \$ \$ Secondary Benefits Dental Insurance \$ Vision Insurance \$ \$ \$ Long Term Care Insurance \$ Ψ Temporary Benefits Relocation expenses reimbursed up to a maximum Other n of: \$ \$ Miscellaneous Paid Leaves per year.
+(Any specific chr Vacation days Educational Leave days Sabbatical Leave accrual days urch policies are describ Sick Leave da Paternity Leave da Fungral Leave da oed in a separate docun ays ays nent.)
+Sabballear Leave accidar days 1 ays Any reimbursement of reasonable and necessary busin Accountable Reimbursement Plan, with a maximum an -adopted I, having moderated the (Session or Congregati rial services, do certify er and the persons who regation). fonal) meeting which e the call has been made signed the call were au xtended a call in all respects tthorized to do . ~ . ( Check if applicable ) Authority to approve these congregational meeting on (dat y the Congregation to t he Session at a Meeting Moderator (sign) Print name Position Phone or e-mai 1 Date of Meeting Vote: # Yes = # No = Minister-Elect (sign) Print name